Witchcraft XI: Sisters in Blood: Plot

-Once possessed by one of the 300 year dead witches, Maria lures a frat boy is the cemetery where the ritual was performed and kills him.
+Once possessed by one of the 300 year dead witches, Maria lures a frat boy to the cemetery where the ritual was performed and kills him.
 The murder attracts the attention of LAPD Detectives Lutz and Garner, who handle odd murders for their department.
 After managing to throw the detectives off the case, Maria causes Keri to be possessed, and together they kill a priest, who refuses to help in the search for the stone key.